CRVI/OpenCLIPP/Readme - C Interface.txt

 Concepts

 This library deals with image processing.
 To use the library it is necessary to understand these concepts :
-1 Images and Buffers
+1 Images
-   OpenCL can represent images in device memory in two ways : As a Image or as a Buffer Some operations are faster when using an Image (like filters and morphology) while some are faster when using buffers (like arithmetic and reductions).
+   OpenCL can represent images in device memory in two ways : As a Image or as a Buffer OpenCLIPP stores images in buffers.
-   The choice of Image or Buffer will depend on the program used.
-   An Image or a Buffer must be created using a SImage structure to inform the library about the size and type of the image.
+   An Image must be created using a SImage structure to inform the library about the size and type of the image.
-   When creating an Image or a Buffer, the memory space is allocated on the device That memory space will not be initialized.
+   When creating an Image, the memory space is allocated on the device That memory space will not be initialized.
    Use ocipSend* and ocipRead* to transfer data to and from the device.
 2 Programs